Literacy Volunteers are believing that supported and well-trained volunteers can be highly effective teachers of adults.

 LVEB is serving around 80 adult learners every year through the organization’s group class leaders and well-trained tutors.
-Most students receive tutoring on an individual basis, but the organization also provide group instruction for local organizations or businesses who have a group of people that needs their services.
+Most students receive tutoring on an individual basis, but the organization also provide group instruction for local organizations or businesses who have a group of people that need their services.

 Tutors are required to complete a training program of 15 hours and they continually are supported by a literacy specialist.

-LV East Bay is an organization that provides services and/or referrals to adult learners who are at least 18 years old, and who are live in or are willing to travel to LVEB’s program area of Warren, Bristol, East Providence, and Warren.
+LV East Bay is an organization that provides services and/or referrals to adult learners who are at least 18 years old, and who live in or are willing to travel to LVEB’s program area of Warren, Bristol, East Providence, and Warren.

 The organization is financed by substantial donations from local businesses and citizens, the U.S. Department of Education, and money generated through an annual funding campaign.

 - Tutors are kept in shape through online courses.